San Jose State vs. Utah State NCAA Football Odds, Plays and Insights | November 13, 2021

 San Jose State Stats and Trends

-- In San Jose State's 10 games this year, it has five wins against the spread.

-- The Spartans have covered the spread twice this season when favored by 4.5 points or more (in four chances).
+- The Spartans have been favored by 4.5 points or more four times this season and have covered the spread in two of them.

-- San Jose State's games this year have gone over the total in five out of 10 opportunities (50%).
+- San Jose State's games this year have hit the over on five of 10 set point totals (50%).

-- When San Jose State churns out over 425.2 yards, the team is 3-0 against the spread and 2-1 overall.
+- In games that San Jose State totals over 425.2 yards, the team is 3-0 against the spread and 2-1 overall.

-- The Spartans have turned the ball over six more times (19 total) than the Aggies have forced a turnover (13) this season.

 - Find the latest spread and moneyline odds for San Jose State at SISportsbook.